 You simply cannot depend on the forecast as mother nature can change her mind, and you might end up being wet.
 The only thing that you can control is preparing for those instances.
 In this case, keeping yourself as dry as possible is key!

-Full-face helmets are waterproof.
+Full-face helmets are mostly waterproof.
 However, open face and half helmets expose various amounts of a riders face and will not protect a rider from rain.

 Before you ride out with a chance of rain on the horizon, you’re going to want a waterproof helmet option and other waterproof gear!